 "Yuuka!!
 Don't you dare... ever let the world beat you!!"

-This manga about fish is truly a masterpiece in examining the human condition.
+A masterpiece in examining the human condition.
 Don't be mistaken by the genres listed here!
 What you'll get is not a gag comedy, but a raw tale of survival in a fish-eat-fish world - and it'll keep you hooked from start to finish.

 The ending itself is rather unique in its representation of self-determination, utopia, hope and despair.
 It could be interpreted as a tragic, joyous, or fruitless end depending on your outlook; if you enjoy those kinds of ponderous thoughts, you'll make a nice water flea.